steveazzolin/gnn_logic_global_expl/README.md

 The [torch-explain](https://pypi.org/project/torch-explain/) package is also needed.

-:warning: The updated version of torch-explain with the code to support GLGExplainer is not yet available.
-Follow the PR [here](https://github.com/pietrobarbiero/pytorch_explain/pull/4).
+:warning: The [PR](https://github.com/pietrobarbiero/pytorch_explain/pull/4) has been merged.
+Make sure to have the latest version of `torch-explain`

 ```
 pip install torch-explain